GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 > Should I use recurrence rate for ipc phase because reporting dates are irregular in FEWSNET.

 ### Calculating the IPC Phase

-We can use a spatial join to are determine which ADM2 are affected by IPC phase 3+.

-__Spatial Relationship:__ Simply using `Intersect` is inappropriate because it would also return ipc phases that only share a border or touch the admin boundaries.

-- Maybe we can use within or contain?
-That should return only the ones where it shares an interior.
-- I can also intersect and then do the within operation (count).
-- Intersect and calculate area share and boot out every polygon below 5%?
-- I merged all the layers into one geopackage for easier use.
-- First, I need to intersect the ipc phase polygons with the admin boundaries so I get distinct ipc phase polygons with one value per admin boundary per publication.

 :::{note}
 Make sure the units are in meters when calculating area.